future-ruins/vinyl-club-server/README.md

 `git@github.com:future-ruins/vinyl-club-server.git`

-2. In your terminal, run the following commands:
+2. In your terminal, run the following command to install dependencies:

 `npm install`

-3. To start the terminal with nodemon, use the following command (this assumes nodemon is installed globally)
+3. To run the code with nodemon, type the following command in your terminal (this assumes nodemon is installed globally):

 `nodemon index.js`

 4. To start the code without tracking saved changes, you can simply run:

-`node index`
+`node index.js`

-As a standard we are using port 4000 for this server.

-5. Checkout the **[Client ReadMe]()** to install and run the client.
+5. Checkout the **[Client ReadMe](https://github.com/future-ruins/vinyl-club-client/blob/master/README.md)** to install and run the client.

-TESTING:
-Dmmy data will automatically be added to your database, if you are currently running nodemon with the command mentioned above, nodemon index.
-Otherwise, you can simply run node index in your terminal.
+6. Testing: As a standard, port 4000 is being used for this server.
+Dummy data will automatically be added to your database, if you are currently running nodemon with the command mentioned above (`nodemon index`).
+Otherwise, you can simply run `node index` in your terminal.

 ## Technologies used

+- Node.js
 - PostgreSQL
 - Sequelize
 - Express
 - JWT

-For an overview of missing features check: **[Issues](https://github.com/zegenerative/asteroid-apocalypse-server/projects/1)**
+For an overview of features to be implemented or to be fixed check: **[Issues](https://github.com/future-ruins/vinyl-club-server/issues)**

-## Endpoints